 The Pennsylvania Uniform Crime Reporting Act requires the release of crime statistics and rates to students and employees, and it requires that those statistics be available to applicants and new employees upon request.
 The rate is based on the actual number of Full Time Equivalent (FTE) students and employees, calculated according to a state-mandated formula.
 The index in the table below is based on incidents per 100,000 FTEs.
-The University's FTE population for 2019 was 65,322; for 2020 was 54,814; and for 2021 was 42,424.
+The University's FTE population for 2020 was 54,814; for 2021 was 42,424; and for 2022 was 43,606.